H4HWV2011/msjarvis-public-docs/thesis/04-hilbert-space-state.md

 The abstract spaces `H_text`, `H_geo`, and `H_inst` are realized by embeddings in the running system.

-- Textual embeddings in the current implementation are produced by a 384‑dimensional sentence‑embedding model (e.g., a SentenceTransformer such as `all-MiniLM-L6-v2`), and stored in a persistent ChromaDB instance.
+- Textual embeddings in the current implementation are produced by a 384‑dimensional sentence‑embedding model (for example, a SentenceTransformer such as `all-MiniLM-L6-v2`), and stored in a persistent ChromaDB instance.
 Collections include task‑specific knowledge bases (for example, MountainShares knowledge, autonomous research notes, and Ms. Jarvis memory) and system‑level metadata; these collections correspond to finite subsets of `H_text`.

 - Geospatial embeddings are derived from GBIM entities backed by real West Virginia datasets in PostGIS.
 Spatial features (such as parcels, service areas, and infrastructure segments) are mapped into a geospatial embedding space and stored in vector collections associated with GBIM layers.
 These collections realize finite subsets of `H_geo`.